Some links in this post may be affiliate links

 Regularly turn the pot to ensure that the orchid gets adequate light on all sides for uniform growth.

-The best temperatures for growing Dendrobium Phalaenopsis Orchid is between 16-300C.
+Dendrobium Phalaenopsis Orchids prefer a warmth of 16-300C.
 Warmer days and cooler night temperatures with a difference of 8-110C are ideal as they encourage flowering.

-Humidity of 60-70% is ideal for Dendrobium Phalaenopsis Orchid.
+Dendrobium Phalaenopsis Orchids thrive in a humidity of 60-70%.
 If the air is too dry, the orchid may wilt and develop dry leaf tips and edges.
+To increase humidity, set the pot on a wet pebble tray or use a cool mist humidifier.

-The best potting medium for Dendrobium Phalaenopsis Orchid is orchids soil that is rich in organic matter.
+The best potting medium for Dendrobium Phalaenopsis Orchids is orchids soil that is rich in organic matter.
 It should be loose and well-drained to prevent it from getting soggy while providing the required nutrients.
-Orchid potting mixes are ideal for these orchids.
+Most orchid potting mixes are perfect for these orchids.

 Basically repotting every 2-3 years should be adequate.
 Repot only when new growth begins, shortly after blooming is over.